kaziadilmemon/Portfolio/README.md

 # Personal Portfolio
-This is a personal portfolio website built with React.js and Bootstrap, utilizing React Router v6 to enable easy access to multiple pages.
-The website was designed and created entirely by ADIL MEMON, showcasing his skills and projects.
+ #### This is My Personal Portfolio website built with React.js and Bootstrap, utilizing React Router v6 to enable easy access to multiple pages. it showcases my skills, projects, and experiences as a software developer.

 ## Features

-Multiple Pages (React Router): The website has multiple pages to showcase various aspects of Adils's skills and projects.
+Multiple Pages (React Router): The website has multiple pages to showcase various aspects of My skills and projects.

 Fully Responsive: The website is fully responsive and works well on all devices.

 Modern Design: The website has a modern and visually appealing design.

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.